 — I don’t understand what’s going on in Alabama.

 — That’s okay.
-The people of Alabama don’t often understand what’s going on in Alabama.
+The people of Alabama don’t always understand what’s going on in Alabama.
 Nobody has ever quite understood what’s going on in Alabama.
 When Hernando de Soto first passed through the area, the Choctaw Indians who lived there are quoted as saying “Who the hell ARE these people.
 What the hell are they up to?
 We just don’t understand.”

 — I mean this whole same-sex marriage thing.
 What’s up with that?

 — Oh, right, that.
 Well, back in 2006 Alabama added a Sanctity of Marriage Amendment to their State Constitution.

 — What’s a Sanctity of Marriage Amendment?
 What does it do?